 - Plot the downwelling and upwelling shortwave radiation data from part 1.
-Indicate the following on your graph: - The time period for the bare land surface. - The time period when the cloud passed over the sensor. - The time period for the white land surface. /6 - 2.
+Indicate the following on your graph: /6 - The time period for the bare land surface. - The time period when the cloud passed over the sensor. - The time period for the white land surface. - 2.
 Using the data collected in part 1, calculate the albedo of - a.
 The bare desk, and - b.
 The white paper.

-You should average your data for a reasonable estimate. /4
+You should average your data for a reasonable estimate.
+14

 - 3. Using the data collected in part 2, and showing your method: - a.
 Estimate the "ground" temperature from the upwelling longwave radiation (CG3DnCo).
+You will need to recalculate the CG3DnCo column due to an error with the temperature reading (recalculate CG3DnCo with SBtemp from the IR thermometer as a proxy).
 You can assume that the ground is a black body.
-Plot this temperature trace on a graph. /4 - b.
+Plot this temperature trace on a graph.
+(Hint: See the appendix for the needed equations) /4 - b.
 On the same graph, plot the temperature from the IR thermometer (careful with units!).
 How do the two temperature traces compare?
 If they are different, what is the main reason for this difference? /3 - 4.
 The CNR1 net radiometer used in this lab has a built-in platinum resistance temperature detector that measures the sensor body temperature, which is crucial to its operation.
 Why do you think this is? /2